OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 3.1.
 Hardening your CI/CD pipeline

-Given that the CI/CD pipeline <todo continue here>
+Given that the CI/CD tooling heavily consume secrets, it is key that the pipeline cannot be easily hacked

 ### 3.2.
 Where should a secret be?

 ### 3.3.
 Rotation vs Dynamic Creation

 ### 3.4.
 Deployment

+### 3.5.
+Pipeline Created Secrets

 ## 4. Cloud Providers
 <TODO; LET'S HAVE SOME CONTENT IN HIGHLIGHT/COMMENTS WHATWE WANT TO WRITE DOWN: ECAUSE CLOUD NATIVE SECRETS MANAGEMENT CAN HELP IF YOU HAVE A CLOUD NATIVE STRATEGY.
 LOCKIN IS AS DEEP AS YOU WANT IT TO BE WITH ANY SECRETS MANAGEMENT PROVIDER>